oracle/tribuo/docs/Security.md

 an OLCUT configuration, you will also need to add write permissions for the save location.

+Tribuo uses `ForkJoinPool` for parallelism, which requires the `modifyThread` and `modifyThreadGroup` privileges when running under a `java.lang.SecurityManager`.
+Therefore classes which have parallel execution inside will require those permissions in addition to the ones listed for OLCUT above.

-Similar file read and write permissions are necessary for Tribuo to be able to load and save models; therefore, you'll need to grant Tribuo those permissions using a similar snippet when running with a security manager.
+File read and write permissions are necessary for Tribuo to be able to load and save models; therefore, you'll need to grant Tribuo those permissions using a similar snippet when running with a security manager.